Lake Tiorati

 Lake Tiorati is one of the seven main lakes in Harriman State Park, located in Orange County, New York.
 It is a man-made lake, created by dredging swampland and constructing a concrete dam.
 The name Tiorati means "Blue like Sky".
 Its name is the Algonquin word for "sky-like".
+The Appalachian Trail passes by the lake along a mountain ridge to the west.

 Access

 Lake Tiorati can be accessed from Exit 16 on the Palisades Interstate Parkway via Tiorati Brook Rd, Arden Valley Rd from NY-17, and Seven Lakes Drive from Exit 18 on the PIP or Sloatsburg.
 Tiorati Brook Rd and Arden Valley Rd are closed December 1 through April 1.